 But, of course, horizontal scaling isn’t without its challenges:

-• Has a more complex setup.
+• It has a more complex setup.

 • Requires infrastructure knowledge (load balancers, auto-scaling, etc.).

-In summary, vertical scaling allows you to squeeze extra power from one single machine, while horizontal scaling helps your app reliably handle traffic spikes, unexpected crashes, or steady growth.
 Combining both methods is a balanced and cost-effective way to maintain good performance and reliability without jumping into expensive, complicated architecture changes too soon.

-Most product owners naturally start with vertical scaling because it’s the simplest and fastest way to give an overloaded server some breathing room as usage grows.
+Most product owners start with vertical scaling because it’s the simplest and fastest way to give an overloaded server some breathing room as usage grows.

 Adding more RAM, more CPU, and optimizing things like thread or worker counts can be very effective in certain scenarios.